ERP Modules Explained

 A financial management module is primarily made up of accounting modules that track the overall profit and loss of your business as well as the overall cash flow.
 These financial transactions are tracked via a general ledger that shows transactional records and the account structure used to organize these entries.

-Entries from other accounting modules will flow into the general ledger and include both accounts payable module and an accounts receivable module.
+Entries from other accounting modules will flow into the general ledger and include both an accounts payable module and accounts receivable module.
 Accounts payable functionality will include tasks such as invoice processing, payables approvals, and executing payments.
 Accounts receivable will automate the cash flow and funds owed to your business for goods or services provided.

 Procurement

 Procurement software creates what is known as a purchase order, a financial document issued to vendors when buying suppliers or services.
 A purchase order can usually be created automatically when stock levels are running low and go hand in hand with an inventory management module.
+These documents enable procurement teams to place orders, specify requirements, and designate delivery dates, streamlining the procurement process.
+Automation of purchase requisitions and orders allows for significant time and cost savings, enabling personnel to dedicate their efforts to more strategic initiatives.

 Inventory Management